 [The full obituaries outlining the careers of Prof. Craig and Dr. Allibone are in the Pre-registration House Officer” section]

 I don’t believe Prof. was ever really happy in Leeds even though he was born in Yorkshire and the son of a general practitioner.
 He certainly would have preferred to work in Scotland.
 There were only a few consultant colleagues in Leeds with whom he had good relationships and whom he trusted – admittedly they were some of the more helpful and pleasant consultants.
 He had high principles and I never heard him speak ill of any colleague unlike Dr. Allibone his NHS consultant colleague.
 Dr Eric Allibone always resented the fact that Prof. had been preferred to him for the chair, as he was the experienced successful local candidate.

 The hospital paediatrics in the city was divided between the university consultants, Prof. Craig and his Senior Lecturer Michael Buchanan, and the NHS Dr. Eric Allibone and his NHS registrar.
 The University Department were responsible for half the paediatric beds at the LGI, St James’s and Seacroft and neonatal care at the Leeds Maternity Hospital, Hyde Terrace (2500 deliveries pa) and St Mary’s Maternity Hospital, Bramley (3000pa).
-Dr. Allibone had responsibility for half the paediatric facilities but neonatal care at the smaller unit at St James’s Hospital (not designated as a “University Hospital until Seventies).
+Dr. Allibone had responsibility for half the paediatric facilities but neonatal care at the smaller unit at St James’s Hospital (not designated as a “University Hospital” until the Seventies).